jhumelsine/jhumelsine.github.io/_posts/2023-09-21-strategy-design-pattern.md

 Reference resolution doesn’t get as much attention in Strategy and other similar design patterns as it probably should.
 The Gang of Four (GoF) provide a few vague suggestions, but I don’t feel they provide clear guidance.

 I will provide my own thoughts as I continue with [Essential Design Patterns](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html) blog entries, but I don’t want to get the cart before the horse.
 For now, assume that the Client Applications will have the Strategy references they require.
-Rest assured; I’ll provide blogs on how to achieve that.
-Spoiler Alert: I’ll cover this with [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html), [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) and possibly more.
+(See: [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) and [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html))

 # Strategy’s Structure
 Since a picture is worth a thousand words, here’s the traditional Strategy UML class diagram from [DoFactory.com](https://www.dofactory.com/net/strategy-design-pattern):